Silberio/ChasTest/README.md

 ### How to run

-The program is compiled into a runnable jar using Maven and can be run using the java -jar command
+The program is compiled into a runnable jar using Maven and can be run using the java -jar command.

+### Details

+The classes *Shipmentorder* and *ObjectFactory* were created using xjc, from a given xsd.
+Business logic resides within *OrderCreator* class, where marshalling and unmarshalling takes place

+#### Marshalling an xml

+This can be done two ways, either through sample method done by hardcoded data where